Stability of the Kato-Kuzumaki's properties under field extensions: Introduction

-As we already mentioned, the original motivation to consider the $C_i^q$ property was to give a Diophantine characterisation of the cohomological dimension of $k$.
+As we already mentioned, the original motivation to consider the $C_i^q$ property was to give a Diophantine characterisation of the cohomological dimension of $k$ or more precisely, a slight modification of the cohomological dimension denoted by $\dim k$, see \cite[Definition~1]{KatoKuzumaki1986Dimension}.
 Explicitly, the following conjecture can be found in \cite{KatoKuzumaki1986Dimension}: \begin{conjecture} (\cite[Main Conjecture]{KatoKuzumaki1986Dimension}) Let $i,q$ be non-negative integers.
 A field $k$ satisfies $C_i^q$ if and only if $\mathrm{dim} \, k \leq i+q$. \end{conjecture}